MarkLundager/AdventOfCode2024/README.md

 ## Info
 The result is printed on the format below, if my solution could not calculate part 1 and 2 during the same run, individual times will be printed as well below total time.
+The individual time is calculated as total time subtracted by parts that only involve the the other part (naturally).

 \-----------Day XX-----------------
 Part 1 result: [result_value]